 The performance of Nomura's VaR model is constantly monitored to ensure that it remains fit for purpose.
 The main approach for validating VaR is to compare actual 1-day trading losses with the corresponding VaR estimate.
 Nomura's VaR model is backtested at different hierarchy levels.
 Backtesting results are reviewed on a monthly basis by Nomura's Risk Management Division.
-One-day trading losses exceeded the 99% VaR estimate at the Nomura Group level on one occasion for the twelve months ended September 30, 2018.
+One-day trading losses did not exceed the 99% VaR estimate at the Nomura Group level on any occasion for the six months ended September 30, 2019.